zerolawtech/ZAP-Tech/docs/custodian.rst

 It may be useful to view source code for the following contracts while reading this section:

-* `OwnedCustodian.sol <https://github.com/HyperLink-Technology/SFT-Protocol/blob/master/contracts/custodians/OwnedCustodian.sol>`__: Standard owned custodian contract with ``Multisig`` and ``Modular`` functionality.
+* `OwnedCustodian.sol <https://github.com/zerolawtech/ZAP-Tech/blob/master/contracts/custodians/OwnedCustodian.sol>`__: Standard owned custodian contract with ``Multisig`` and ``Modular`` functionality.
-* `IBaseCustodian.sol <https://github.com/HyperLink-Technology/SFT-Protocol/blob/master/contracts/interfaces/IBaseCustodian.sol>`__: The minimum contract interface required for a custodian to interact with an ``IssuingEntity`` contract.
+* `ICustodian.sol <https://github.com/zerolawtech/ZAP-Tech/blob/master/contracts/interfaces/ICustodian.sol>`__: The minimum contract interface required for a custodian to interact with an ``OrgCode`` contract.

-.. warning:: An issuer should not approve a Custodian if the contract source code cannot be verified, or it is using a non-standard implementation that has not undergone a thorough audit.
-The SFT protocol includes a standard owned Custodian contract that allows for customization through modules.
+.. warning:: An org should not approve a Custodian if the contract source code cannot be verified, or it is using a non-standard implementation that has not undergone a thorough audit.
+ZAP includes a standard owned Custodian contract that allows for customization through modules.

 .. toctree::    :maxdepth: 2